YummyCatnip/EXUpro/README.md

 # Nerfem Customs

-Customs cards that came originally from the Extinction Unleashed, scripted by me for EDOpro.
+Customs cards that came originally from Extinction Unleashed(EXU) Discord server, scripted by me for EDOpro.

 ## About Extinction Unleashed